Trump holds meeting with lawmakers over immigration

 The goal is to reach an agreement between Democrats and Republicans, while still accomplishing Trump's campaign goal of building a border wall and deporting undocumented immigrants -- something Democrats widely oppose.

-And so far, lawmakers involved in negotiations to protect those in the DACA program are frustrated with how negotiations are unfolding.
+So far, lawmakers involved in negotiations to protect those in the DACA program are frustrated with how negotiations are unfolding.

 Republicans charge that Democrats have all but halted talks on spending caps until there is a resolution on DACA, which gives undocumented immigrants who came to the country as children a chance to stay, work or study in the US without fear of deportation.